jainsanyam786/OptimizationForMachineLearning/Predict_Mortality_due_to_COVID/Readme.md

 ## Features
 SMOTE (Synthetic Minority Oversampling Technique) and ADASYN (Adaptive Synthetic Sampling Method) are used to reduce the impact of class imbalance in data.
 * ### SMOTE
   Data augmentation technique for the minority class which duplicates exiting examples in the minority class.
 These examples don’t add any new information to the model.
 * ### ADASYSN
-  ADASYSN is similar to SMOTE as it also duplicates existing examples but preference is given to examples that are not in homogenous neighborhoods, thus generating "hard to learn" samples
+  ADASYSN is similar to SMOTE as it also duplicates existing examples but preference is given to examples that are not in homogenous neighborhoods, thus generating "hard to learn" samples.

 * Polyak's momentum-based stochastic gradient descent is used to train logistic regression classifier.
 * Normal stochastic gradient descent is used to train the SVM classifier.